 Just as animals go into hibernation during winter, it is important for you to take time out for proper rest and storage.

-Master Liu He, of the Ling Gui Qigong School, advised on her website that during winter you should not waste or bother your Yang Qi.
+Master Liu He, of the Ling Gui Qigong School, advised on her website that during winter you should not waste or bother your kidney’s yang qi.

-She stated, if you do not preserve your kidneys’ Yang Qi, all the Spring diseases will occur, such as cold hands and feet.
+She stated that if you do not preserve your kidneys’ yang qi, all the spring diseases will occur, such as cold hands and feet.